Art1star/python_learning_3/README.md

 •	Mode: The most common value
 •	Returns the mode of the values in the specified axis

+### Min
+Returns the min of the values in the specified axis

+### Max
+Return the max of the values in the specified axis

 ## The Python Journey Continues

 With these additional Python concepts and control structures under your belt, you're well on your way to becoming a proficient Python programmer.
 The world of Python is vast and versatile, and there's always more to explore and learn.